-The following practices and controls are required for impulsive pest control devices, primarily propane cannons and 'whistles'.
+The following practices and controls are required for impulsive pest control devices, primarily propane cannons, a shotgun and 'whistles'.

-- The use of pest control devices will be limited to daytime hours (07:00 to 19:00 hours). - Use pest control devices only when required and minimize the amount of cannons used where practical. - Careful placement of the pest control devices to ensure they are pointed away from residences is expected to mitigate sound level effects. - Avoid synchronizing propane cannon bangs and intervals. - Regulate propane cannons such that bangs are spaced out to prevent high periods of sound levels over short durations. - Proper maintenance of the propane cannons will avoid unwanted operation after equipment is shut-off. - Bird bangers are prohibited.
+- The use of pest control devices will be limited to daytime hours (07:00 to 19:00 hours). - Use pest control devices only when required and minimize the amount of cannons used where practical. - Careful placement of the propane cannons to ensure they are pointed away from residences is expected to mitigate sound level effects. - Avoid synchronizing propane cannon blasts and intervals. - Proper maintenance of the propane cannons will avoid unwanted operation after equipment is shut-off. - Use of the shotgun is prohibited in Cell 1A.
+The use of a shotgun is permitted in all other cells provided that it is pointed away from residences.
+In most cases, point towards the northeast corner of the base of the existing closed landfill footprint (towards Karson Quarry east of Carp Road). - Regulate propane cannons and space out shotgun blasts to prevent high periods of sound levels over short durations.

+- Pyrotechnic bird bangers (also known as 'bird bombs') that detonates in the air are prohibited.
 The use of trained raptors, such as falcons, and other visual deterrent techniques should be investigated as alternative means of bird control. - A receptor-based monitoring program, through sound level measurements, is to verify the impulsive sound level limits are met during operation.
 See Noise Monitoring Program (NMP) report for details.